wenliwen64/datafrenzy/content/pages/lifemag.md

    7. Read through XGB python test framework and [this](http://docs.python-guide.org/en/latest/writing/tests/)

-   8. Dynamic programming and greedy algorithms?(Take notes and practice)
+   8. Dynamic programming and greedy algorithms?(Take notes and practice)(MIT CS6.006 videos 4 lectrues on dynamic programming)

    9. How to develop unit-test code in Python and C++.
 Need examples and practice and interview questions.